edoliberty/streaming-quantiles/README.md

 # streaming-quantiles

-This code implements the simplest algorithm described in the paper [Almost Optimal Streaming Quantiles Algorithms](http://arxiv.org/abs/1603.05346) by Zohar Karnin, Kevin Lang and myself (Edo Liberty).
+This code implements the simplest algorithm described in the paper [Optimal Quantile Approximation in Streams](http://arxiv.org/abs/1603.05346) by Zohar Karnin, Kevin Lang and myself (Edo Liberty).

 * It is distributed free and with no warranty of any kind.
 * It should NOT be used of any commercial purposes.